dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/auth0-migration.md

 Once you have saved this information in the SSO environment, you must edit some information in the dbt Cloud settings.
 Navigate to the **Account Settings**, update the single sign-on URL fields, and provide the updated x.509 certificate.

-Toggle the `Enable new SSO authentication` option to ensure the traffic is routed correctly. _The Auth0 migration action is final and cannot be undone_
+Toggle the `Enable new SSO authentication` option to ensure the traffic is routed correctly. _The new SSO migration action is final and cannot be undone_

 <Lightbox src="/img/docs/dbt-cloud/access-control/saml-enable.png" title="Enable new SSO for SAML/Okta"/>